BharathBrahma/LP/AMZ-Questions.md

 - ### 3 things your working on to improve overall effectiveness
   - Practising gratitude, empathy and spend x hours on upgrading your skills
 - ### You received tough or critical feedback

+### Interview 4/29

+Insist
+When u have to make decisions By the way quality and delivery.
+Outcome, what diff

+When u were trying to understand a complex prob and u had to dig, who did you talk with, how did u use the information to solve prob

+Hire and develop the best
+Team member was struggle and u decided to help out, how handled situation, why were they not performing, what outcome, what learning > impactful stories > new tech, acq new company

+Earns
+Gimme example of time when u not able to meet commitment ?
+What was commit?
+What was obstacle?
+What was impact for customers?
+What did u learn

+Invent
+Example of complex prob solved with simple solo ?
+What made prob complex?
+How do u know it solved?

+Cust obs
+Customer came to u for something that wouldn't actually address their need.
+How do u approach situation and what was the result

+Deliver results
+When working towards a goal, half way realize not the right goal and had unintended consequences.
+What was the situation, what did you do

+ownership
+Hard decision , sacrifice short term gain for something long term value for business, what was the outcome, knowing what you know now what u had done differently